About Me

 Into the Arena

-I started a company while in school, raised venture capital and ran it for three years through its acquisition by Sailthru.
+I started a company (Seamless Receipts), raised venture capital and led it for through an acquisition by Sailthru.
 That’s where I learned to build, sell, and lead.
 I was building a product, building a team, making payroll, dealing with tricky leadership issues, and doing lots of selling.
-Selling to customers, selling to investors, selling to partners, and selling to prospective team members.
-This was trial by fire.
-I had the opposite problem now: nonstop action but little structured feedback.
-I was learning many lessons the hard way.
+This was trial by fire and I learned many lessons the hard way.

-After my startup, I joined LinkedIn and then Twitter, learning from people who previously built products like Gmail and YouTube.
-My real breakthrough came at Flatiron Health, where I was VP of Product as we scaled the company from startup days through hypergrowth and a $2.1B acquisition by Roche.
+After my startup, I joined the product team at LinkedIn and then Twitter, learning from people who previously built products like Gmail and YouTube.
+My real breakthrough came at Flatiron Health, where I was VP of Product as we scaled the company from a startup through hypergrowth and a $2B acquisition by Roche.
 I got coaching from Ken Norton, a GV partner and former product leader behind products like Google Docs, Calendar, and Maps.

 The New Playbook